5 Key Digitalization Strategies in the Leisure Industry

 Essentially, dynamic pricing is the process of a company allowing algorithms to take over the task of using data to price products and services.

-Determining prices manually can be tricky, as it’s hard to know where to draw the line between maximising profits and satisfying customers.
+Determining prices manually can be tricky, as it’s hard to know where to draw the line between maximizing profits and satisfying customers.
 By employing data and analytics, however, a company can let the algorithm essentially comb the internet for any and all relevant information — competitor prices, customer tendencies, etc. — and couple the information with your business goals to calculate your prices accordingly.
 This essentially means that the prices should strike the best balance between what customers are willing to pay, and what you need to earn.
 Within the scope of this process, there are different forms dynamic pricing can take, but the basic idea behind it has a clear appeal to today’s leisure businesses as it actively involves the situation of venues as well as customers.

 3. Introducing Virtual Reality Experiences